BeppiMenozzi/Knob/README.md

     ...

 <img src="ezgif.com-ec0277b0a0.gif"><br>
+This is what you will have with this default configuration.
+Please grab graphics and configurations from the sample as you like to match your own needs.

 ### Graphical structure
 The Knob is completely customizable.
 The many customizable attributes can all be set both via xml file, and programmatically.<br><br>